radion-x/hip-only-andrew/BODY_PART_CONVERSION_GUIDE.md

 # Body Part Configuration Guide
 ## Medical Assessment App - Conversion Reference

-**STATUS: This app is currently configured for KNEE ONLY assessments.**
+**STATUS: This app is currently configured for HIP ONLY assessments.**

-This document provides detailed instructions for converting this medical assessment app to different body parts (Shoulder, Hip, Spine, etc.) while maintaining the whole-body pain mapping feature.
+This document provides detailed instructions for converting this medical assessment app to different body parts (Shoulder, Knee, Spine, etc.) while maintaining the whole-body pain mapping feature.

 ---